 In January 2015, the Trust Fund Board voted to extend the Regional Conservation Plan to the end of 2017.
 This extension will help the Trust Fund Board achieve some of the more time consuming actions of the plan.

-The 2015 Regional Conservation Plan Update can be viewed here.
+The April 2015 status update for the Regional Conservation Plan can be viewed here.
 [PDF]

 A summary of the 2015 Regional Conservation Plan can be viewed here.
 [PDF]

 The 2011-2017 Regional Conservation Plan Accomplishments can be viewed here.
 [PDF]

 We believe the biodiversity of the islands makes them beautiful.
 We're committed to protecting that diversity of life.
 To do this, we've prioritized the protection of these features: